Aftaputra/Microscope-OF/README.md

 # Developer notes

+## Documentation

+Full documentation can be found on [ReadTheDocs](https://openflexure-microscope-software.readthedocs.io/en/stable/)

 ## Build-system
 As of 1.0.0b0, we're using [Poetry](https://github.com/sdispater/poetry) to manage dependencies, build, and distribute the package.
 All package information and dependencies are found in `pyproject.toml`, in line with [PEP 518](https://www.python.org/dev/peps/pep-0518/).
 If you're developing this package, make use of `poetry.lock` to ensure you're using the latest locked dependency list.